South Korea will have to up their game in Brazil

 A 1-0 home defeat by Iran in the final match meant South Korea grabbed the last automatic berth on goal difference.
 Choi subsequently stepped aside and former skipper Hong Myung-bo took over.

-Tasked with shoring up a suspect defense and sharpening a one-dimensional attack, Hong tinkered with personnel and formations and won once in his first seven games.
+Tasked with shoring up a suspect defence and sharpening a one-dimensional attack, Hong tinkered with personnel and formations and won once in his first seven games.

 However, a stoic display in a 2-0 defeat by Brazil in October was followed by an impressive 3-1 win over Mali and a superb 2-1 victory over Switzerland.